 The above list of potential orders is not exclusive.
 The court has broad discretion to enter any order necessary to protect the parties, property, and children during the litigation.

-A temporary orders hearing is like a mini-trial.
+A temporary order hearing is like a mini-trial.
 Each party will be permitted to testify and put on evidence, including witnesses, regarding the matters at issue.

 For example, in a child custody case, a party may call family members, friends, neighbors, teachers, etc., to testify regarding a party’s parenting abilities and relationship with the children.
 The key distinction between a temporary orders hearing and a final trial is the element of surprise.